 - Garnish tenderloin slices with fresh rosemary and cranberries.
 This completes the dish while adding a visually appealing impact to your prepared meat.

 What side dishes do I serve with my Pork Tenderloin?

 This recipe can be served with any vegetable side.
-I like it best with red skin potatoes baked directly in the pan (see pre-baked picture below from my archives).
+I like it best with red skin potatoes or carrots baked directly in the pan (see pre-baked picture below from my archives).
 The natural juices soak into the potatoes so that they are nice and tender on the inside, but get slightly golden brown on the outside.
 The recipe for my oven roasted potatoes can be found below with the tenderloin recipe!
 Are you drooling yet?

 I seriously CANNOT wait for you to try this recipe!!

 Pork Tenderloin with Roasted Potatoes

 - 1/2 cup olive oil

 - 1/3 cup soy sauce

 - Pan scrapings from Pork Tenderloin

 - 1/2 cup chicken broth